Creative Awakening: Integrating Art, Meditation, and Life

 Frequently Asked Questions:

 Do I need to read the entire book in advance?
 No. We’ll read as we go.
-Expect around 40-50 pages a week.
+Expect around 60 pages a week, but the print is rather large.

 Do I have to talk or be on camera?
 Active participation is an important part of this series.
-Much of the learning comes through small-group conversations and shared experience.
-You’re welcome to participate in the way that feels most comfortable — speaking, contributing in the chat, or keeping your camera off — and we ask everyone to engage and share in some form.
+Much of the learning comes through shared dialogue and collective reflection.
+You're welcome to participate in the way that feels most comfortable—speaking, contributing in the chat, or keeping your camera off—and we ask everyone to engage and share in some form.

 How does the pricing work?